hathithuyhien205/MIS-311/README.md

 - **Targeted Equity Programs**: Allocate supplemental academic counseling and structured peer-mentoring resources to students whose parents lack higher education credentials to bridge the socio-academic gap.
 -  **Customized Academic Intervention**: Shift from a one-size-fits-all curriculum to personalized skill-building tracks, focusing on literacy remediation for male students and quantitative strengthening for female students.
-- **Mathematics Outlier Prevention (Early Warning System)**: Establish early diagnostic assessments and a targeted Early Warning System (EWS) in Mathematics.
+- **Mathematics Outlier Prevention (Early Warning System)**: Establish early diagnostic assessments and a targeted Early Warning System (EWS) in Mathematics (Allensworth & Easton, 2007).
 The program should specifically monitor and support students scoring in the bottom range (< 22.5 – 30 points) to directly mitigate the severe learning gaps identified in the 3 statistical outliers (and 4 low-performing cases overall) before their academic trajectories deteriorate further.

+## 6. References

+Allensworth, E. M., & Easton, J. Q. (2007). *What matters for student success: Developing early warning indicators for high school graduation*.
+Consortium on Chicago School Research.

+Coleman, J. S. (1988).
+Social capital in the creation of human capital. *American Journal of Sociology*, *94*, S95–S120. https://doi.org/10.1086/228943

+Duckworth, A. L., & Seligman, M. E. (2006).
+Self-discipline gives girls the edge: Gender in self-discipline, grades, and achievement test scores. *Journal of Educational Psychology*, *98*(1), 198–208. https://doi.org/10.1037/0022-0663.98.1.198

+Sirin, S. R. (2005).
+Socioeconomic status and academic achievement: A meta-analytic review of research. *Review of Educational Research*, *75*(3), 417–453. https://doi.org/10.3102/00346543075003417

+Tukey, J. W. (1977). *Exploratory data analysis*.
+Addison-Wesley.

+Voyer, D., & Voyer, S. D. (2014).
+Gender differences in scholastic achievement: A meta-analysis. *Psychological Bulletin*, *140*(4), 1174–1204. https://doi.org/10.1037/a0036620